 20. Explore the Dunmore Caves – the darkest place in Ireland

-The Dunmore Caves are famous for being referred to as ‘the darkest place in Ireland’ and are truly one of the more unique things to do in Ireland.
+The Dunmore Caves are famous for being referred to as ‘the darkest place in Ireland’ and are truly one of the top things to do in Kilkenny.

 Address: Castlecomer Rd, Inchabride, Kilkenny, Ireland